ComparativeGenomicsToolkit/cactus/README.md

 ```

 In order to toggle between local and Docker binaries, use the `--binariesMode` command line option.
 If `--binariesMode` is not specified, local binaries will be used if found in `PATH`, otherwise a Docker image will be used.

-## Acknowledgements

-Cactus uses many different algorithms and individual code contributions, principally from Joel Armstrong, Glenn Hickey, Mark Diekhans and Benedict Paten.
-We are particularly grateful to:

-- Yung H. Tsin and Nima Norouzi for contributing their 3-edge connected components program code, which is crucial in constructing the cactus graph structure, see: Tsin,Y.H., "A simple 3-edge-connected component algorithm," Theory of Computing Systems, vol.40, No.2, 2007, pp.125-142.
-- Bob Harris for providing endless support for his [LastZ](https://github.com/lastz/lastz) pairwise, blast-like genome alignment tool.
-- Sneha Goenka and Yatish Turakhia for [SegAlign](https://github.com/gsneha26/SegAlign), the GPU-accelerated version of LastZ.
-- Yan Gao et al. for [abPOA](https://github.com/yangao07/abPOA)
-- Heng Li for [minigraph](https://github.com/lh3/minigraph), [minimap2](https://github.com/lh3/minimap2), [gfatools](https://github.com/lh3/gfatools) and [dna-brnn](https://github.com/lh3/dna-rnn)
-- Dany Doerr for [GFAffix](https://github.com/marschall-lab/GFAffix), used to optionally clean pangenome graphs.
-- The vg team for [vg](https://github.com/vgteam/vg), used to process pangenome graphs.

-## Mailing List

-Please subscribe to the [cactus-announce](https://groups.google.com/d/forum/cactus-announce) low-volume mailing list so we may reach about releases and other announcements.